rus-sharafiev/rus-sharafiev/README.md

 For now, have been completed several projects, including commercial ones that were done from scratch.
 I have extensive experience in deploying and administering Windows and Ubuntu operating systems, as well as local and virtual private networks.
 Development is carried out on the remote personal Ubuntu server.

-For React development, I've created [custom bundler](https://github.com/rus-sharafiev/dev-server) with web server based on esbuild and written in [Go](https://go.dev/).
+For React development, I've created esbuild based [custom bundler](https://github.com/rus-sharafiev/dev-server) with a web server and written in [Go](https://go.dev/).

 The technology stack includes:
 - HTML5